Regal-Internet-Brothers/IOSync/README.md

 * Some emulators (Dolphin specifically) have very 'dynamic' ways of managing 'XInput'.
 Remote DLL injection may not work well with these applications.
 It's best to simply move over the appropriate injection DLL, then rename it.

 #####Special Thanks:#####
-* Matthew Diamond (For initially helping with DLL injection)
+* Matthew Diamond (For initially helping with DLL injection, as well as making the logo)
 * MainMemory (For his really basic "jump injection" command; [original source here](https://github.com/sonicretro/sadx-mod-loader/blob/49cbca9ffecbcdc9541ac63ed2bc88ae52bfcfbf/include/ModLoader/MemAccess.h#L148))
 * SonicFreak94 (Michael), and Kirbeh (Tristan) for helping with testing.